rajkhare05/rajkhare05/README.md

 ### Hi there 👋, I'm Raj

 - 🔭 I’m currently working on [whatsapp automation](https://github.com/rajkhare05/whatsappAutomation)
-- 🌱 I’m currently learning automation through headless browser
+- 🌱 I’m currently learning about automation and headless browser
 - 👯 I’m looking to collaborate on python and C++ projects
 - 🤔 I’m looking for help with front-end
 - 💬 Ask me about python